-Another key component is identifying the objectives that you are trying to achieve.
-These can be organisational objectives, project objectives or program objectives.
-Having clearly articulated objectives will also aid in the development of objective centred risks, which aid in understanding what really matters to the achievement of the activity and as such, what needs to go right above all else.
+Identify objectives - Having clearly articulated objectives will also aid in the development of objective centred risks, which aid in understanding what really matters to the achievement of the activity and as such, what needs to go right above all else.
 A good place to start when identifying objectives is the entity's corporate plan.

-Identify stakeholders

-From a risk assessment process it is vitally important that you identify and document all relevant stakeholders noting that this list needs to be proportionate to the activity being undertaken.
+Identify stakeholders - It is important that you identify and document all relevant stakeholders who will be able to contribute an informed view throughout the risk assessment process, noting that this list needs to be proportionate to the activity being undertaken.

-Internal context

-In the context of a risk assessment process, the internal context refers to the internal environment in which the entity/process functions and seeks to achieve its objectives.
-When doing this, consideration should be given to factors such as:
+Internal context - In the context of a risk assessment process, the internal context refers to the internal environment in which the entity/process functions and seeks to achieve its objectives.
+When doing this, consider factors such as:

-- objectives and strategies in place to achieve goals - governance, structure, roles and accountabilities - capability of people, systems and processes - changes to processes or compliance obligations - the risk tolerance and appetite of the organisation - the entity's corporate plan - physical and technological infrastructure and maintenance arrangements - locations of business sites and other operations - details of internal stakeholders - the prevailing culture and workforce morale.
+- objectives and strategies in place to achieve goals - · governance, structure, roles and accountabilities - capability of people, systems and processes - changes to processes or compliance obligations - the risk tolerance and appetite of the organisation - the entity's corporate plan - physical and technological infrastructure and maintenance arrangements - locations of business sites and other operations - · details of internal stakeholders - the prevailing culture and workforce morale.

-External context

-When undertaking a risk assessment within an entity, the external context refers to the environment in which the entity operates and seeks to achieve its objectives.
-The following inputs should be considered as they relate to the business, social, regulatory, legislative, cultural, competitive, financial, and political environment, including:
+External context - When undertaking a risk assessment within an entity, the external context refers to the environment in which the entity operates and seeks to achieve its objectives.
+The following inputs should be considered as they relate to social, cultural, political, legal, regulatory, financial, technological, economic and environmental factors, including:

-- Strengths, weaknesses, opportunities and threats - Relationships with, perceptions and values of, external stakeholders such as clients - Environment business, social, regulatory, cultural, competitive, financial and political situation.
+- Strengths, weaknesses, opportunities and threats - Relationships with, perceptions and values of, external stakeholders such as clients

+- Environment business, social, regulatory, cultural, competitive, financial and political situation. - The complexity of networks and dependencies when managing risk
-Risk management context

-When undertaking a risk assessment within an entity it is important to identify, understand and use the documents, processes, policies, reporting mechanisms and templates that have been created to aid in the management of risk within the entity.
+Risk management context - When undertaking a risk assessment within an entity it is important to identify, understand and use the documents, processes, policies, reporting mechanisms and templates that have been created to aid in the management of risk within the entity.
 Understanding the risk reporting frameworks is also important to ensure that the risks discovered and managed by the current risk process are incorporated into the broader risk management activities of the entity.